tuc-es/TemporalLogicMonitoringForTinySystemsCaseStudy/README.md

 -------
 The content of this data package is licensed under CC BY-SA version 4.0, available at https://creativecommons.org/licenses/by-sa/4.0/legalcode

-The "build_monitors.py" script is dual-licensed under a BSD license, so it can be freely built on.
+The `build_monitors.py` and `build_violation_reason_tracking_monitors.py` scripts are dual-licensed under a BSD license, so they can be freely built on.
 A license text for the BSD license is part of the script.

 Overview